-New Mexico State Tree - Piņon Tree – Pinus edulis
+New Mexico State Tree – Piñon Tree – Pinus edulis

 Leaf: Usually two needles per fascicle.
 Needles are coarse, thick, curved,

 Flower: Monoecious; males red, cylindrical, in clusters near ends of branches;

 very thick cone scales.
-Each scale contains two very large edible “pine nuts".
-Maturing in September and October.
+Each scale contains two very large edible “pine nuts”.

 Twig: Stout and orange-brown, somewhat scraggly.

-Bark: Scaly or with small plates, red brown to gray.
+Bark: Scaly or with small plates, red -brown to gray.

 Form: A small tree with an irregular rounded crown.